TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/TypoScriptTemplate/Index.rst

 A TypoScript template is a record that contains the configuration information used to display content in a website; the frontend.
 It is written using the TypoScript scripting language.
-The templates are edited in the "Web" section of the TYPO3 backend and are stored in the database in the sys_template table.
+The templates are edited in the "Web" section of the TYPO3 CMS backend and are stored in the database in the sys_template table.

 Typoscript can be used to control nearly everything in the frontend, for example the doctype,